graynk/aoc2022/README.md

 # aoc2022
 Advent of Code 2022

-Trynna write it in Zig, but might switch later
+~~Trynna write it in Zig, but might switch later~~

+Yeah, scratch that.
+I'm GOing back to GO